jalagar/animated-art-engine/README.md

 9. **`'layersFolder'`**: this is the folder that you want to use for the layers.
 The default is `layers`, but this allows you to have multiple versions of layers and run them side by side.
 The current repo has four example folders, `layers`, `layers_grouping`, `layers_if_then`, `layers_z_index` which all demonstrate features from [nftchef's repo](https://generator.nftchef.dev/).

 Update `step2_spritesheet_to_generative_sheet/src/config.js` with your `layerConfigurations`.
-If you want the basic configuration, just `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify it accordingly.
+If you want the basic configuration, just edit `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify `layerConfigurations` accordingly.

 - To run the process end to end run: